matthewcavanaugh96/us-presidential-elections-by-county/README.md

 OTHER DATA COMPLICATIONS:
 1. Certain states allow electoral fusion, in which a candidate can run on multiple ballot lines and receive combined credit for all.
-For instance, in New York, Democratic nominees are frequently nominated by the Working Families party, and voters may vote for either one.
-I am unsure of whether I should re-assign these votes to the main parties or leave them.
+For instance, in New York in 2020, voters could vote for Joe Biden either as the Democratic nominee *or* as the Working Families nominee.
 These alternative ballot lines may be valuable in signaling protest votes, but are difficult to simulate as the minor parties don't participate in every election.
+However, merely reassigning such votes to the main party would present a data integrity challenge.
+I may have to alter my data structure to account for this.
 2. How to handle the Green and Libertarian Parties?
-The election dataset provides separate columns for these parties, but they have not been on the ballot in every state in every election since 2000.
+The election dataset provides separate entries for these parties, but they have not been on the ballot in every state in every election since 2000.
 On one hand, the absence of a minor party could cause the model to correctly assign higher vote shares to the major ones, but I also fear the model could make incorrect political inferences about why votes dropped to 0.
+There are other minor parties which appear on ballots even less commonly - should each of them have their own columns as well?
 For now, they have been rolled into a generic "Other" category for vote totals and percentages.
 3. Maine and Nebraska allocate electoral votes differently, giving two statewide and one for each of its Congressional districts, which do not precisely correspond with county lines.
 I will have to devise a method to reconcile these boundaries.
+Until then, I am using the winner-take-all system of other states.
 4. Some counties are showing suspiciously high third-party vote shares in certain years.
-Need to investigate.
+Need to investigate and ensure no errors are occurring during cleaning.